 Capping Concrete Cylinders

-The end preparation of each test cylinder assures an even distribution of the applied forces and that the compressive loads are truly axial.
+The end preparation of each test cylinder assures an even distribution of the applied forces and that the compressive loads are genuinely axial.

 - Sulfur capping compound is the traditional method of end preparation noted in ASTM C617/AASHTO T 231.
 A mixture of sulfur, fly ash, and mineral filler is heated in a melting pot until flowable.
 The hot material is poured into a capping mold, and the concrete cylinder end is placed in the molten material.
 Once cooled, the cap will be level, smooth, and perpendicular to the axis.
 While widely used and safe, this method uses very hot materials that can be hazardous if not handled correctly.